-Workbook \$32, Education Perfect \$20 (website), Scholarship workbook \$30.
+Workbook \$32, Education Perfect \$25, Scholarship workbook \$30.

-Chemistry Level 2 12CHE
+Chemistry

-Entry Criteria: A Merit grade in one of the following Level 1 standards in Science:

-- Chemistry 90947 Investigate selected chemical reactions - Science 90944 Demonstrate an understanding of chemical ideas relating to acids and bases - Chemistry 90932 Demonstrate understanding of aspects of carbon chemistry

-AND an Achieved grade in TWO of the following Level 1 standards in Science:

-- Science 90948 Demonstrate an understanding of biological ideas relating to genetics - Biology 90929 Demonstrate an understanding of mammals as consumers - Science 90940 Demonstrate an understanding of aspects of mechanics - Physics 90937 Demonstrate an understanding of electricity and magnetism

-AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91911 Carry out qualitative analysis 2 3 91164 Demonstrate understanding of bonding, structure, properties and energy changes 2 5 91165 Demonstrate understanding of the properties of selected organic compounds 2 4 91166 Demonstrate understanding of chemical reactivity 2 5 91167 Demonstrate understanding of oxidation-reduction 2 3 91163 Demonstrate understanding of chemistry in a current technology 2 3

-The reactions, structure and principles involved in chemical reactions of all types.

-Level 3 Chemistry as well as Level 2 and 3 Physical Education.

-Chemistry Workbook \$37, Education Perfect \$20 (website).
+Chemistry Level 2 12CHE HOD: Mrs Anna Mortiaux Entry Criteria: A Merit grade in one of the following Level 1 standards in Science: Chemistry 90947 - Investigate selected chemical reactions Science 90944 - Demonstrate an understanding of chemical ideas relating to acids and ba Chemistry 90932 - Demonstrate understanding of aspects of carbon chemistry AND an Achieved grade in TWO of the following Level 1 standards in Science: Science 90948 - Demonstrate an understanding of biological ideas relating to genetics Biology 90929 - Demonstrate an understanding of mammals as consumers Science 90940 - Demonstrate an understanding of aspects of mechanics Physics 90937 - Demonstrate an understanding of electricity and magnetism ses AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91911 Carry out qualitative analysis 2 3 91164 Demonstrate understanding of bonding, structure, properties and energy changes 2 5 91165 Demonstrate understanding of the properties of selected organic compounds 2 4 91166 Demonstrate understanding of chemical reactivity 2 5 91167 Demonstrate understanding of oxidation-reduction 2 3 91163 (Optional) Demonstrate understanding of chemistry in a current technology 2 3 Where does thi Level 3 Chemist Cost: tructure and principles involved in chemical reactions of all types. s course lead? try as well as Level 2 and 3 Physical Education. kbook \$37, Education Perfect \$25.

-Chemistry Level 3 13CHE
+Chemistry (Cont.)

-Entry Criteria: Achieved with Merit in both of the Internally Assessed Credits in Level 2 Chemistry

-AS WELL AS at least Merit achievement in ALL 3 Level 2 external Achievement Standards

-Mathematics to a Level 2 standard is also required

-Mathematics to a Level 2 standard is also required AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91388 Demonstrating an understanding of spectroscopic data in Chemistry 3 3 91390 Demonstrate understanding of thermochemical principles and the properties of particles and substances 3 5 91391 Demonstrate understanding of the properties of organic compounds 3 5 91392 Demonstrate understanding of equilibrium principles in aqueous systems 3 5 91393 Demonstrate understanding of oxidation-reduction processes 3 3

-This Course investigates the structure of Matter, Energy Changes, Aqueous Solutions, Chemical Changes, Organic and Inorganic Chemistry.
+Chemistry Level 3 Entry Criteria: Achieved with Merit in both of the Internally Assessed Credits in Level 2 Chemistry AS WELL AS at least Merit achievement in ALL 3 Level 2 external Achievement Standards Mathematics to a Level 2 standard is also required 13CHE HOD: Mrs Anna Mortiaux AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91388 Demonstrating an understanding of spectroscopic data in Chemistry 3 3 91390 Demonstrate understanding of thermochemical principles and the properties of particles and substances 3 5 91391 Demonstrate understanding of the properties of organic compounds 3 5 91392 Demonstrate understanding of equilibrium principles in aqueous systems 3 5 91393 Demonstrate understanding of oxidation-reduction processes 3 3 Opportunity to You will learn: This Course investigates the structure of Matter, Energy Changes, Aqueous Solutions, Chemical Changes, Organic and Inorganic Chemistry.
 Opportunity to sit Scholarship exam for more able students.
+Where does this course lead?
 Engineering, Geology, Analytical Chemistry, Biochemistry, Medicine and associated courses.

-Chemistry Workbook \$37, Education Perfect \$20 (website).
+Cost: Chemistry Wor kbook \$37, Education Perfect \$25.

-Physics Level 2 12PHY
+Physics

-Entry Criteria: A Merit grade in BOTH of the following Level 1 Science Standards:

-- Physics AS 90937 Demonstrate understanding of aspects of electricity and magnetism - Science 90940 Demonstrate an understanding of aspects of mechanics

-AND

-• Mathematics 91027 - Apply algebraic methods in solving problems (MCAT)

-An Achieved grade in BOTH of the following Level 1 Standards in Science:

-- Chemistry 90932 Demonstrate understanding of aspects of carbon chemistry - Chemistry 90947 Demonstrate understanding of selected chemical reactions

-AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91168 Carry out a practical physics investigation that leads to a non-linear mathematical relationship 2 4 91170 Demonstrate understanding of wave systems 2 4 91171 Demonstrate understanding of mechanical systems 2 6 91172 Demonstrate understanding of atomic and nuclear physics 2 3 91173 Demonstrate understanding of electricity and electromagnetism 2 6

-Astronomy, meteorology, geophysics, medicine (e.g. surgeon, general practitioner and radiologist), engineering, architecture, surveying, pilot, telecommunications, computing, technician, electrician.
+Physics Level 2 12PHY HOD: Mrs Anna Mortiaux Entry Criteria: A Merit grade in BOTH of the following Level 1 Science Standards: Physics AS 90937 - Demonstrate understanding of aspects of electricity and magnetism Science 90940 - Demonstrate an understanding of aspects of mechanics AND Mathematics 91027 - Apply algebraic methods in solving problems (MCAT) An Achieved grade in BOTH of the following Level 1 Standards in Science: Chemistry 90932 - Demonstrate understanding of aspects of carbon chemistry Chemistry 90947 - Demonstrate understanding of selected chemical reactions AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91168 Carry out a practical physics investigation that leads to a non-linear mathematical relationship 2 4 91170 Demonstrate understanding of wave systems 2 4 91171 Demonstrate understanding of mechanical systems 2 6 91172 Demonstrate understanding of atomic and nuclear physics 2 3 91173 Demonstrate understanding of electricity and electromagnetism 2 6 computing, tec is course lead? eteorology, geophysics, medicine (e.g. surgeon, general practitioner and radiologist), engineerin hnician, electrician. ooks \$37, Education Perfect \$25. g, architectu re, surveying, pilot, tel ecommunications,

-Physics Workbooks \$37, Education Perfect \$20 (web site).
+Physics (Cont.)